PrincetonUniversity/installing_python_packages/README.md

 Be sure to include `conda activate tf-gpu` and `#SBATCH --gres=gpu:1` in your Slurm script on the GPU clusters. `conda activate tf-cpu` is required on the CPU clusters (Perseus and Della).

-Conda is the suggested method because it includes the dependencies and links to Intel MKL.
+Conda is the suggested installation method because TensorFlow has many complex dependencies and it links to Intel MKL for increased performance.
 For more on getting starting with TensorFlow on the HPC clusters see <a href="https://github.com/PrincetonUniversity/slurm_mnist">here</a>.

 ### PyTorch